Plaintiff Senators And Medical Malpractice in New Jersey

 What is the takeaway?
 That politicians say one thing and do another?
 Maybe.

-Perhaps a more important takeaway is that when people are injured as a result of negligence, the only path to justice is often through the courts to get to a jury.
+Perhaps a more important takeaway is that when people are injured as a result of medical malpractice, the only path to justice is often through the courts to get to a jury.

 That is why we have the 7th Amendment and that is why we should guard it.